santa hat

 How much training data do you need?

 One of the big questions with LoRA making is how many pictures you’ll need.
-I’m not aware of any real tests on this (please comment if you have one), but to my knowledge the common recommended minimum (that I personally haven't proven wrong) for characters with a single outfit for Pony (SD 1.5 will be more) is generally 20, and past 30-35 is when you can consider culling your worst images instead of adding more.
-The tricky thing is that your quality of image is often more important than sheer quantity: I've seen a LoRA made with just 8 high quality pictures on clear backgrounds that worked very well.
+I’m not aware of any real tests on this (please comment if you have one), but to my knowledge the common recommended minimum (that I personally haven't proven wrong) for characters with a single outfit for Pony (SD 1.5 will be more) is generally 20, and past 30-35 has diminishing returns that make it preferable to consider culling your worst images instead of adding more.
+The tricky thing is that your quality of used images is often more important than sheer quantity: I've seen a LoRA made with just 8 high quality pictures on clear backgrounds that worked very well.
 I think complexity also plays a part in how many images you’ll need (said LoRA is of a character with relatively simple design), and how many parts you can assign a proper tag to (with a complex design that defies tagging needing the most data).
-The numbers will also be higher if you want more than a single version of a character, such as a second outfit, though you don’t need as many for such variants as you did the original outfit (my estimates for the pics needed for alternate costumes is "at least 6", though again the complexity of the alternate outfit likely plays a part).
-I make a point of publicly listing the number and general type of training data pictures for all my LoRAs in the description precisely because this question lacks a clear answer and making this data public can demystify it.
+The numbers will also be higher if you want more than a single version of a character, such as a second outfit, though such extras don't double your data needs (my estimates for the pics needed for alternate costumes is "at least 6", though again the complexity of the alternate outfit likely plays a part).
+I make a point of publicly listing the number and general type of training data pictures for all my LoRAs in the description precisely because this question lacks a clear answer and making this information public can demystify it.

 One final note: Avoid “synthetic” (AI generated) training data.
 Feeding AI to AI produces a very distinct form of broken model.
 I’ve only ever seen poses/concepts come out well, and those were all by someone who very much knew what they were doing.